Enhanced Clinical Practitioner for Pharmacy Technicians (Level 6)

 Additional Training Hub Support

-• Visit our Pharmacy Professionals webpage for more information on Pharmacy roles in Primary Care, plus further training, support and resources.
+• Plus, visit our Pharmacy Professionals webpage for more information on Pharmacy roles in Primary Care, plus further training, support and resources., which may compliment the apprenticeship (always check suitability with your apprenticeship education provider).

 Pathway